zorp-corp/sword/docs/persistence.md

 ### Handling writes to the arena

+There are several ways in which we can handle writes without overwriting, and possibly corrupting, data already committed to our store.

 By default, pages in the persistent memory arena are protected read-only (`PROT_READ` flag to `mmap()` or `mprotect()`).
 This means that an attempt to write through a pointer into such a page will trigger a protection fault, raising a SIGSEGV to our process.

+#### Immediate copying

+The most likely successful approach involves immediately copying the page to a new page, mapped to a new region of the file, and then mapping this page back over the same virtual memory space.

-To handle this signal and resolve the fault, our handler will:
+To handle the SIGSEGV signal and resolve the fault, our handler will:

 - move the page to the copy-on-write set, so other threads faulting will not also attempt to copy the page.
 - `write()` the contents of the page to an unused region of the backing block storage.
 Note that this will not block on writing through to the disk, though it may write through if the OS decides.